Skip to main content

 Agent clients should follow that metadata and https://leadping.ai/auth.md before attempting authenticated calls.

-Signed-in user API calls use Leadping user access tokens issued for production.
+Signed-in user API calls use Leadping user access tokens.
 Use user-scoped tokens only when your application is operating as a signed-in Leadping user.
 The SDKs do not manage login, token refresh, token storage, or logout for you; attach the token in your request adapter.
-For token validation, use the machine-readable metadata above for the production client id, issuer, and JWKS URL.
+For token validation, use the machine-readable metadata above for the current issuer and JWKS URL.

 1. Send the user to https://leadping.ai/api-keys.